 In October 2021, the Australian Academy of Science released the report.
 It identifies opportunities to advance data-intensive research in Australia by aligning research policy, research infrastructure, skills and education, and recognising data science as a distinct scientific discipline.

 The report was funded by the Australian Research Council under the Learned Academies Special Projects scheme.

-As a follow-up to the report, the ADSN is holding a series of workshops in 2022 for its members to explore the report and what it means for the ADSN and its member organisations.
+As a follow-up to the report, the ADSN held a series of workshops in 2022 for its members to explore the report and what it means for the ADSN and its member organisations.